 It can be tough to face the changes that holidays can bring when you are parenting tamariki and/or rangatahi who have a neurobehavioural disorder like FASD.

 Others are looking forward to long days of reading, preparing kai, catching up with distant whanau and friends, travelling long distances and sleeping in.
-However, as caregivers and parents, we know that endless days with little structure or routine, and with the potential for multiple changes of plans can be super-triggering for our FASDlings young or old.
-And the symptoms of overwhelm can be alarming for whanau members and friends who do not understand this hidden brain-based physical disability, and may sometimes lay their judgement at our over-burdened feet.
+However, as caregivers and parents, we know that endless days with little structure or routine, and with the potential for multiple changes of plans can be super-triggering for those with FASD, whether young or old.

 Quick Tips